Yeni Valide Mosque: Exterior

+The mosque is walled off separating itself from the Üsküdar district, the entrance being a large gateway.
+Inside of the walls is one of the mosque's most famous aspect, Gülnuş Sultan's tomb, which has a unique bird cage like theme consisting of bronze grilles between columns and pointed arches supporting a lattice dome.
+This, and the various bird houses located along the facade, point to the Ottoman fondness of animals in their architectural design.
+It also has a courtyard with a notable fountain at its center with available water for public use.
+In the courtyard, the mosque has an abundance of different trees from plane to palm, as well as chestnut.

 The mosque has an octagonal base with a central dome.
 Its plan is a variant of that of the Rüstem Pasha Mosque, but variations such as its corner domes give it a more classical character than the Rüstem Pasha Mosque.
 It is also one of the earliest examples of the 18th-century trend towards domes that were proportionally higher and narrower.
 The cross vault over the central opening is an innovation first seen in this mosque.
 Rather than the five domes over the entrance portico – typical for Ottoman mosques – the Yeni Valide employs a cross vault over a central bay and cloister vaults over side bays.
 The interior decoration consists of stone carvings including muqarnas – intricate stone carvings with floral motifs – and tiles with repetitive floral patterns.

+In the northeastern section, there is a public water fountain which was finished in 1709.
+The fountain is made of marble, with a crowning large palmette arrangement reminiscent of the double-headed eagle motif above the center.
+This motif represents power, dominance, sovereignty, and sultanate in imperial artwork and heraldry.
+The space around the motif is filled with floral patterns and at the bottom, there are 9 feather-like arrangements.
+The use of the double-headed eagle represents Ahmed III's rule and draws attention to the continuity of Ottoman rule.